michaeljones/on-commit-messages/README.md

 add line breaks when you go over the limits.

-## Types of Commit Message
+## Types of Commit

-There are only so many types of changes that you might make to a code base and there is a reasonable commit message style to match each one.
+*Explore common commit types and the points to address in the message.*

+The core of all commit messages is the same.
+To explain what is being changed and why.

 ### Additional Feature